Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 What tests are commonly used in longevity medicine?

-Common tools may include advanced lab testing, DEXA, SECA body composition analysis, neurocognitive testing, cardiovascular evaluation, and hormone assessment depending on the patient’s needs.
+Common tools may include advanced lab testing, DEXA, SECA body composition analysis, neurocognitive testing, cardiovascular evaluation, carotid ultrasound, and hormone assessment depending on the patient’s needs.

 Who should consider a longevity medicine evaluation?